liamitus/liamhowell.com/README.md

 ## TODO

- - Make the corner flair a pretty color.
  - Random background with adjusted CSS rules.
+ - Add inverse color copy of the page info to the bizarro element.